Hepatitis A - including symptoms, treatment and prevention

 There is no specific antiviral treatment for hepatitis A. Rest, good fluid intake and alteration in diet may decrease symptoms.
 Severely ill people require admission to hospital.

-- Exclude people with hepatitis A from childcare, preschool, school and work for 7 days after the onset of jaundice (if present) or 2 weeks from the onset of illness.
+- Exclude people with hepatitis A from childcare, preschool, school and work for 7 days after the onset of jaundice (if present) or 2 weeks from the onset of illness if there is no jaundice.

 - Follow good personal hygiene practices, especially thorough hand washing.